bml-research/data_analysis_bml/excel/excel_08_data_analysis.md

 ## Statistics

 Excel has many functions for statistics like `STDEV.P`, `T.TEST`, `F.TEST` and `CHISQ.DIST.RT`.
-A comprehensive list can be found [here](https://support.microsoft.com/en-us/office/statistical-functions-reference-624dac86-a375-4435-bc25-76d659719ffd)
+A comprehensive list can be found [here](https://support.microsoft.com/en-us/office/statistical-functions-reference-624dac86-a375-4435-bc25-76d659719ffd).

 In addition, Excel has a a [statistics analysis pack](https://support.microsoft.com/en-gb/office/load-the-analysis-toolpak-in-excel-6a63e598-cd6d-42e3-9317-6b40ba1a66b4) available as plugin.

 Here is an example of a diet intervention.
 Because the same subjects are measured twice, a paired T-test was used.
-The is a one-tailed test as we are looking for a weight reduction (alpha = 0.05)
+This is a one-tailed test as we are looking for a weight reduction (alpha = 0.05).

 ![t-test](./pics_08_data_analysis/fig19.png)
 *<sub>Figure 19: A paired T-test in Excel.</sub>*

-The result is significant so H1 is true.
-The diet resulted in a significant weight reduction (alpha = 0.05) Note that the result is static.
+The result is significant so H1 (hypothesis 1) is true.
+The diet resulted in a significant weight reduction (alpha = 0.05).
+Note that the result is static.
 If we change the values, we need do redo the test.

-Statics in Excel is limited.
+Statistics in Excel is limited.
 For example, non-parametric tests like the Mann–Whitney U test are not included in Excel.
 If you need to do more complex statistics, use R or Python instead.

 The actual content of statistics is beyond the scope of this course.
 Attend a statistics course of you need more background on this subject.